Principal Investigator Michael Landreh

 The combination of all three techniques provides direct insights into several aspects of an interaction, but also generates constraints that can be used to direct computational modelling.

-Structure, stability, and interactions of prion-like proteins in memory formation.
 Aggregation-prone proteins are related to a number of diseases such as neurodegenerative disorders, hereditary cancers, and interstitial lung disease, yet remain among the most challenging targets for structural biology.
-We are using the power of structural mass spectrometry to understand how the ability of a group of prion-like proteins to assemble into large cellular structures facilitates long-term memory formation.
+Many of these proteins use liquid-liquid phase separation (LLPS) to form membraneless organelles, but how the assembly of partially disordered proteins generates functional compartments in the cytoplasm and particularly in the nucleus is poorly understood.

-We also collaborate with David Drew (Stockholm U) on membrane protein-lipid interactions, Erik Marklund (Uppsala) on integrating MS and MD simulations, Carol Robinson (Oxford) on MS method development, and Jan Johansson (KI) and Anna Rising (SLU) on strategies against amyloid formation, and the biology of spider silk production.
+We collaborate with David Drew and Erik Lindahl (Stockholm U) on membrane protein-lipid interactions, Erik Marklund (Uppsala) on integrating MS and MD simulations, Carol Robinson and Justin Benesch (Oxford) on MS method development, and Jan Johansson (KI) and Anna Rising (SLU) on strategies against amyloid formation, and the biology of spider silk production.

 Neurodegenerative diseases and protein aggregation disorders